opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ###### Docker
 Docker is used by Copilot to build container images.
 If not installed, follow the steps [here](https://docs.docker.com/engine/install/) to set up.
 Later versions are recommended.
 ###### Git
-Git is used by the opensearch-migrations repo to fetch associated repositories (such as the traffic-comparator repo) for constructing their respective Dockerfiles.
+Git is used by the opensearch-migrations repo.
 Steps to set up can be found [here](https://github.com/git-guides/install-git).
 ###### Java 11
 Java is used by the opensearch-migrations repo and Gradle, its associated build tool.
 The current required version is Java 11.